jovantay521/sc2002-project/README.md

 ## Set Up Instructions
 1. Download the Zip File
 2. Extract it to desired location
-3. Open the Source Code in VSC/Eclipse
+3. Open the Source Code in VSC
-4. Open terminal
+4. Open Git Bash Terminal

 5. Run
 ``` cd src ```